How to Build a Prediction Market Platform Like Polymarket

 Automated Market Makers and Liquidity Models

 Liquidity is the lifeblood of any trading platform.
 Without it, users face wide spreads and poor execution quality.
-Two primary liquidity models dominate modern prediction market platform development today, and each suits different operational contexts.
+Two primary liquidity models dominate modern platform development today, and each suits different operational contexts.

-The Logarithmic Market Scoring Rule (LMSR) is an AMM model where the platform itself acts as the market maker.
+The Logarithmic Market Scoring Rule (LMSR) is an AMM model where the platform acts as the market maker.
 It guarantees liquidity at all times, making it ideal for low-volume or niche markets.
 However, it requires the platform to fund initial liquidity from a treasury reserve, creating ongoing capital requirements.

 Oracle Networks: The Truth Layer